KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 It is important to remember that environment with extreme light conditions(brightness or darkness) and with important reflections will be very difficult to map, also when performing a scanning procedure for 30 seconds or more.
 In this case the placed object could be positioned in imprecise positions and the anchors could be really difficult to retrieve.

 ### Moving the first steps
 After performing the scan of the environmente the user is able to place as many screenshot objects as he wants.
-To place an object it is sufficient to perform one-tap on the are of the screen where the acquisition of the camera is visible.
-When an object is placed the user need to move slightly backward to be able to see the performed acquisition, which will be
+To place an object it is sufficient to perform `One-Tap` on the area of the screen where the acquisition of the camera is visible.
+When an object is placed the user need to move slightly backward to be able to see the performed acquisition, which will be positioned with the correct inclination and also with the correct rotation (vertical or horizontal).

 ### Dealing with a multiple list system
 The application is based on a multiple list system which allows to have different list for local objects and cloud object.
-In this way the user is able to acquire the wanted screenshot locally, then to evaluate them and eventually to remove the not good ones and to acquire them again.
-Fianlly the users is able to host them when he is satisfied with the result.
+In this way the user is able to acquire the wanted screenshot locally, then to evaluate them and eventually to remove the not good ones pressing the `Remove Last Obj button` to then acquire them again.
+Fianlly the users is able to host them when he is satisfied with the result pressing the `Host Anchors button`.
+As soon as the `Host Anchors button` is pressed then the anchors are gradually hosted on the cloud and the removed from the list of the anchors which were waiting for the hosting, in this way each single object won't be hosted more than once.

 ### Different combinations of actions possibile
-This system of multiple list allows also to handle any possible combinations of the host/remove/retrieve procedures, meaning that the user will be able to: start a session, take some screenshot, remove the bad ones and host the good ones, then add other elements to the previously hosted ones and so on.
+This system of multiple list allows to handle any possible combinations of the `Host/Remove/Resolve procedures`, meaning that the user will be able to: start a session, take some screenshot, remove the bad ones and host the good ones, then add other elements to the previously hosted ones and so on.
+There is no cambination of these actions that is not supported by the script.

 ### Start a new session or retrieve a previous one
-After that the application has been closed, when we are opening it again we can perform two different choices:
+After that the acquisition has been performed, the anchors have been hosted and the application has been closed, when we are starting it again we can perform two different choices:
-* If we want to start a fresh new session then we need to start the application, acquire one or more screenshot, and only when we press the 'Host anchors' button then we will effectively overwrite the previous session with the current one.
+* If we want to `Start a fresh new session` then we need to start the application, acquire one or more screenshot, and only when we press the `Host Anchors button` then we will effectively overwrite the previous session with the current one.
-* As we start the application it is always possible to retrieve the previous session pressing the button 'resolve anchors', in this way the previously acquired elements will be restored and from now moving on it will be possible to add new elements to that session.
+* If we want to `Retrieve the previous session` then we need to start the application and press the `Resolve Anchors button`, in this way the previously acquired elements will be restored and from now moving on it will be possible to add new elements to that pevious session.

 ## Shorted working phase of the application